jamarchand/tbox-scan/README.md

 # Dependencies
-This program is written for unix operating systems and requires INFERNAL, python, conda, pandas.
-Installation of dependencies is easiest using conda with the given installation file.
+This program is written for unix operating systems and requires INFERNAL, python, biopython, conda, pandas.
+Installation of dependencies is easiest using conda.

 # Installation
 Have conda installed, then simply cd into the directory with install.sh.
 Then, run the install using sh (e.g. sh ./install.sh) to install tbox-scan.
 A path env will be set to the tbox-scan directory that contains default files for running tbox-scan.
+The install script will also use pip to install the necessary python scripts to your current python environment.

      sudo sh ./install.sh